yurovsky/yurovsky.github.io/_posts/2014-06-25-sitara-am335x-edma-fix.md

 file, the wlcore driver found our card and began to initialize it.

-Unfortunately SDIO then stalled, and it did so on its first attempt to use DMA -- `CMD52` worked fine (single register accesses) but then it came time to use `CMD53` to perform a block transfer and this never returned because the DMA callback never triggered.
+Unfortunately SDIO then stalled, and it did so on its first attempt to use DMA -- turning on `CONFIG_MMC_DEBUG` showed that `CMD52` worked fine (single register accesses) but then it came time to use `CMD53` to perform a block transfer and this never returned because the DMA callback never triggered.

 As it turned out our board places the WiFi interface on the MMC2 bus (the third controller on Sitara, called `mmc3` in Device Tree as they are numbered